Is This the Transportation Alternatives'

 Now THAT is an EXCELLENT question (at least for you trivia buffs...)

-I was the tour director for Transportation Alternatives' NYC Century ride this past summer -- the LAST NYC Century.
+I was the tour director for the 2019 Transportation Alternatives' NYC Century ride -- the LAST NYC Century.

-You can read an excellent article from the TA crew right about why 2019 was the last NYC Century.
+You can read an excellent article from the TA crew right about why 2019 was the last ride.
 I think they made a wise decision for all the good reasons they mention.

 I PEDAL NYC